When are permutation invariants Cohen-Macaulay?: The -discriminant

-\begin{example} Suppose that $G \leq \Sn$.
+\begin{remark} Suppose that $G \leq \Sn$.
 The reflections in $\Sn$ are the transpositions and all transpositions are conjugate.
 Thus for permutation groups there is only one $\Sn$ orbit on $\calp$.
-Thus $\Delta(G) = \prod_{1 \leq i < j \leq n}(x_i-x_j)^e$ where $e$ is the number of orbits of size 2 under the action of one (any) transposition on the set of left cosets $\Sn/G$. \end{example}
+Recall the usual discriminant associated to the alternating group, $\disc=\prod_{1 \leq i < j \leq n}(x_i-x_j)$.
+Then $\Delta(G) = \disc^e$ where $e$ is the number of orbits of size 2 under the action of one (any) transposition on the set of left cosets $\Sn/G$.
+Also, we note that for the alternating group $A_n$ in its usual representation, we have $e(A_n)=1$ so that $\Delta(A_n)=\disc$.
+That is, our description of $\Delta(G)$ is a generalization of the usual discriminant for $A_n$. \end{remark}

-\begin{example} Consider the Shephard-Todd group $\Sigma = G(2,1,n)$ where $n\geq2$ consisting of the $n\times n$ matrices having one non-zero entry in each row and column with this entry being either 1 or -1.
-The subgroup $G=G(2,2,n)$ is the set of such matrices having an even number of the non-zero entries being -1.
+\begin{example} Consider the Shephard-Todd group $\Sigma = G(6,1,3)$ consisting of the $3\times 3$ matrices having one non-zero entry in each row and column with this entry being some $6^\text{th}$ root of unity.
+Let $\zeta$ denote a primitive $6^\text{th}$ root of unity and write $K = \QQ(\zeta)$.
+The subgroup $G$ of $\Sigma$ generated by the 2 matrices has order 216 and index 6.